Barnes Horticulture Certificate Program

 Overview

-The three-year Barnes Horticulture Certificate Program takes a comprehensive approach to horticultural science, methods and design.
-Students spend one day a week during the 28-week academic year attending courses and receive a certificate of achievement in horticulture upon completion of the program.
+The Barnes Horticulture Certificate Program is a two-year, non-credit certificate program that takes a comprehensive approach to horticultural science, methods, and design.
+Students spend one day a week during the 28-week academic year attending courses and receive a certificate in horticulture upon completion of the program.
 Students and graduates may elect to sit for the Pennsylvania Certified Horticulturist exam.

 The yearly tuition rate applies to students pursuing the full curriculum to earn the Barnes Horticulture Certificate.